Massage and Manual Therapy Studies

 - Massage therapy with music therapy for patients in hospice.
 Dr. Lapid also leads an interventional cohort study in which participants receive either massage therapy or music therapy interventions to evaluate how each of these therapies affect the quality of life of patients in hospice.
 Learn more or enroll.

 - Massage therapy for patients with subarachnoid hemorrhages.
-Led by Sara E. Hocker, M.D., researchers are studying the effectiveness of massage techniques, compared with standard medical therapy, to ease pain and anxiety in patients who have subarachnoid hemorrhages and are in the intensive care unit.
+Researchers are studying the effectiveness of massage techniques, compared with standard medical therapy, to ease pain and anxiety in patients who have subarachnoid hemorrhages and are in the intensive care unit.
 Learn more or enroll.